cloudposse/docs/content/faq/plumbing-metrics-to-datadog.md

 ---
-title: "How are we plumbing metrics to Datadog?"
+title: "How do we ship Kubernetes cluster metrics and logs to Datadog?"
-description: "To date, we setup Datadog metrics and log forwarding."
+description: "We provide a helmfile to deploy the datadog monitoring agent on Kubernetes."
 tags:
 - Datadog
 - metrics
 - Prometheus
 - Grafana
+- Helmfile
 ---

 ## Question

-How are we plumbing metrics to Datadog to support our existing monitors/alerts?
+How do we ship Kubernetes cluster metrics and logs to Datadog?

 ## Answer

-To date, we setup Datadog metrics and log forwarding.
-We've not fine-tuned Datadog for operational intelligence.
-We're banking mostly on Prometheus and Grafana, since that seems to be where most momentum is in the community.
+We provide a [helmfile](https://github.com/cloudposse/helmfiles) to setup Datadog metrics and log forwarding.

+That said, we have not fine-tuned Datadog for operational intelligence.
+We invest heavily in Prometheus and Grafana because that has the most community adoption.

 We are able to funnel Prometheus metrics to Datadog to enable compatibility with existing workflows.
-We recommend deploying both; that will provide a point of comparison.
-There are some canned dashboards in Datadog for Kubernetes.
-However, they are pretty weak when compared to the ones provided by the community for Grafana.
+We recommend deploying both Datadog in addtion to Prometheus.
+The fact is that most Open Source tools that support monitoring out-of-the-box will support Prometheus, not Datadog.
+Also, we find the community dashboards for Grafana to be more insightful than those provided by Datadog.